 The Central Provident Fund (CPF) is a mandatory social security system in Singapore.
 It helps Citizens and Permanent Residents save money for retirement and other future needs.
 Other needs include healthcare funding, home ownership of HBD housing, family protection, and asset enhancement.
 All of these needs must be met throughout their lives.

-Working Singaporeans or Permanent Residents (PRs) contribute a percentage of their monthly salary to the Central Provident Fund (CPF).
+Working Singaporeans and Permanent Residents (PRs) contribute a percentage of their monthly salary to the Central Provident Fund (CPF).
 In addition, their employers are required to make a contribution to the CPF in addition to the employees' normal salary.

 CPF contribution rates for private sector and public sector non-pensionable employees who are: